handsontable/handsontable/docs/README-EDITING.md

 To edit an archived docs version, go to the required [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure).

-To display the latest docs version in a browser:
+To display an archived docs version in a browser:
 1. Start a [local Handsontable docs server](./README.md#getting-started-with-handsontable-docs).
 2. In your browser, go to http://localhost:8080/docs/{semver.version}/.